UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-28-team02-driving-simulator.md

     return np.mean(steering), np.std(steering), np.mean(accel), np.std(accel)
 ```

+### ResNet-18
+We used a ResNet-18 model which takes in one image as input and generates three values as output, namely, the speed, the acceleration, and the steering.
+We trained the model for 20 epochs and saved the checkpoint.
+The validation loss of the checkpoint is 0.9185.

+### ViT
+Our next design uses the Vision Transformer (ViT) model.

+### SlowFast
+The problem of the previous models used is that both models assume that the input is i.i.d.
+However, our application is special in that each image is closely related to its previous and next ones, just like in a video.
+As suggested by our TA, we researched on the SlowFast model, which is specifically designed to predict on sequences of images.
+We train a predictor based on the pretrained SlowFast model, which takes in a sequence of images and produces the steering and acceleration predictions.

 ## Defining Our Own Policy
 We defined a policy class named `RGBPolicy` which inherits from `BasePolicy` in MetaDrive.
 Upon initialization, we set `self.model` to be the trained supervised learning model which we load from a previouly saved checkpoint.
 We overrode the `act()` function, so that it obtains an RGB image from the controlled object, converts the image to tensor, and calls the `self.model` on the tensor to obtain an action (including steering and acceleration).
 The code is as follows: